 It’s hard to cook for yourself when you’re travelling which means you will be eating out for most meals of your trip.
 Finding cheap places to eat in a large city like Kuala Lumpur can be a challenge but it’s easier than you think if you know where to go.
+Find the best cheap lunch or dinner spots in KLCC and the rest of Kuala Lumpur including your new favourite food court, restaurant or street food.

 Planning a trip to Kuala Lumpur?
 Check out these 19 things to do in the city and 6 you should skip.